sojoe02/RANA/README.md

 You need the Xcode framework for compilation and debugging.

 ###Lua

+You can download Lua binarys from the Lua mainpage, http://www.lua.org. or compile it yourself.

 ####Linking Lua
 Add static linking to Lua library, by right-clicking in the .pro file.
 Choose **"Add External Library"** and browse to the \*.a file.